High Performance Culture & its importance

 who are open to replicating talent of others.
 This is an amazing way to design

 culture change as it is grown organically.

-Exactly like the organizational unit, I know now that Mum and Dad aligned
+Exactly like the organisational unit, I know now that Mum and Dad aligned

 human capital in our family.
 Each of us siblings, were shown our strengths and

 transferring skills from them to us happened organically.
 They helped us in